-French street artist Jace has been given reign over Le M.U.R., the project revolving around a three by eight metre billboard, set aside by the Marie de Paris for the purpose of promoting urban art.
+French street artist Jace has been given reign over Le M.U.R., the project revolving around a three-by-eight metre billboard, set aside by the Marie de Paris for the purpose of promoting urban art.

 The artist has been doing graffiti since 1989 and is famous for painting his character, Gouzou, which can be found all around the tropical island, French protectorate, Réunion Island.

 Jace and his Gouzou can be seen in the streets of Paris if you look carefully.
-If you are unable to search the streets in search of them, however, you could just go and visit an indoors exhibition of his work which opens this Saturday at Galerie Mathgoth:
+If you are unable to scour the streets in search of them, however, you could just go and visit an indoors exhibition of his work which opens this Saturday at Galerie Mathgoth:

 Jace, 20 Piges at Galerie Mathgoth

 Opening in the presence of the artist on Saturday, June 9th at 6pm.

 The show will be open to the public Tuesday to Saturday, 2 – 7pm, until June 21st.